Unity-Technologies/arfoundation-samples/README.md

 ## Meshing

 These meshing scenes use features of some devices to construct meshes from scanned data of real world surfaces.
+These meshing scenes will not work on all devices.

 For ARKit, this functionality requires at least iPadOS 13.4 running on a device with a LiDAR scanner.